The Fertility Center of Oregon offers onsite Diagnostic and Imaging studies for both Infertility and Gynecological treatments.

 Luteinizing Hormone (LH)

-LH is necessary for proper development of the egg in the follicle and is secreted in large amounts immediately prior to ovulation.
+LH is necessary for proper development of the egg in the follicle and is secreted in large amounts immediately before ovulation.

 Antimullerian Hormone (AMH)

-AMH is produced by follicles (stored eggs).
+Follicles (stored eggs) produce AMH.
 When the level is very low, the ovaries contain few available eggs.
 The menopausal transition has begun.

 Chlamydia Antibody Test

 Prior infection with Chlamydia can result in blockage of the fallopian tubes.
 Once infected, antibodies are present in the blood even if the infection has cleared.
-Determining if a woman has ever had chlamydia can be performed by a blood test.
-If positive, a radiological examination to determine tubal patency may be indicated.
+A blood test can determine if a woman has ever had Chlamydia.
+If positive, a radiological examination to assess tubal patency may be indicated.

 Thyroid Function Tests (TFTs)